Stanley's Lemma and Multiple Theta Functions

-\allowdisplaybreaks {\bf Abstract.} We present a vector space approach to proving identities on multiple theta functions by verifying a finite number of simpler relations which are often verifiable by using Jacobi's triple product identity.
-Consider multiple theta function identities of the form $\sum_{k=1}^{m}c_k \theta_k(a_1,a_2,\ldots, a_r)=0$, where $r,m\geq 2$, $\theta_k =\prod_{i=1}^{n_k} f_{k,i}(a_1,a_2,\ldots, a_r)$, $\ 1< n_k\le r$ and each $f_{k,i}$ is of form $(p_{k,i},q^{\beta_{k,i}}/p_{k,i};q^{\beta_{k,i}})_\infty$ with $\beta_{k,i}$ being a positive integer and $p_{k,i}$ being a monomial in $a_1, a_2, \ldots, a_r$ and $q$.
-For such an identity, $\theta_1, \theta_2, \ldots, \theta_m$ satisfy the same set of linearly independent contiguous relations.
-Let $W$ be the set of exponent vectors of $(a_1, a_2, \ldots, a_r)$ in the contiguous relations.
-We consider the case when the exponent vectors of $(a_1,a_2,\ldots,a_r)$ in $p_{k,1}, p_{k,2},\ldots, p_{k,n_k}$ are linearly independent for any $k$.
-Let $V_C$ denote the vector space spanned by multiple theta functions which satisfy the contiguous relations associated with the vectors in $W$.
-Using Stanley's lemma on the fundamental parallelepiped, we find an upper bound of the dimension of $V_C$.
-This implies that a multiple theta function identity may be reduced to a finite number of simpler relations.
-Many classical multiple theta function identities fall into this framework, such as Bailey's generalization of the quintuple product identity, the extended Riemann identity and Riemann's addition formula.
+\allowdisplaybreaks {\bf Abstract.} We present an algorithmic approach to the verification of identities on multiple theta functions in the form of products of theta functions $[(-1)^{\delta}a_1^{\alpha_1}a_2^{\alpha_2}\cdots a_r^{\alpha_r}q^{s}; q^{t}]_\infty$, where $\alpha_i$ are integers, $\delta=0$ or $1$, $s\in \mathbb{Q}$, $t\in \mathbb{Q}^{+}$, and the exponent vectors $(\alpha_1,\alpha_2,\ldots,\alpha_r)$ are linearly independent over $\mathbb{Q}$.
+For an identity on such multiple theta functions, we provide an algorithmic approach for computing a system of contiguous relations satisfied by all the involved multiple theta functions.
+Using Stanley's Lemma on the fundamental parallelepiped, we show that a multiple theta function can be determined by a finite number of its coefficients.
+Thus such an identity can be reduced to a finite number of simpler relations.
+Many classical multiple theta function identities fall into this framework, including Riemann's addition formula and the extended Riemann identity.